 THERE was a time, way back when, that scuba diving was cool.
 Not the 'cool' us divers make believe it is today.
-Rather, a genuine Steve McQueen-type of cool that made us so look mysterious, adventurous and daring that others were desperate to be like us.
+Rather, a genuine Steve McQueen-type of cool that made us look so mysterious, adventurous and daring that others were desperate to be like us.

 That was a time when scuba diving dominated ads in the sixties.

 Back then, scuba diving fronted big advertising campaigns for even bigger products.
 Scuba divers were the kind of men who deserved a Camaro sports car, men of action and acquisition who read Playboy, manly men who quaffed the even manlier Ballantine Ale while enjoying every inch of a real Camel cigarette.

 And women?
 By-and-large, they seemed to exist to show their scuba diving menfolk were masculine personified.
 If they weren't standing on the beach in a gold two-piece slathered in Coppertone or perched seductively on the bonnet of the new Fiat, they were enticing gentlemen to offer up a Tiparillo cigar, thanks to the new Maidenform bra which gave them 'the best shape yet'.

 The foundations for this burgeoning fascination with the newly discoverable wonders of the underwater had been laid a decade earlier.
 Science and Jacques Cousteau had provided the 'how' to go diving and Sea Hunt's Mike Nelson offered the thrilling 'why'.
 He was a man investigating crime, mounting life-and-death rescue missions and battling bad guys under the ocean waves.